-- Getting people talking about mental health, sharing their experiences and removing stigma
+- get people talking about mental health, sharing their experiences and removing stigma.

-- Providing support and guidance to raise awareness of mental health problems
+- provide support and guidance to raise awareness of mental health problems.

-- Supporting people experiencing mental health problems to be physically active through running, whether that is to support them in starting, returning to or continuing to run
+- support people experiencing mental health problems to be physically active through running, whether that is to support them in starting, returning to or continuing to run.

 A network of volunteers in England Athletics affiliated clubs and RunTogether groups promoting mental wellbeing through running and supporting the aims of #RunAndTalk.